-Meeting Alberta Annual Corporate Filing Requirements
+Meeting The Alberta Requirements

 What Information Is Included In Annual Corporate Filings

-- the address of the corporation
+- Address of the corporation;

-- changes in address for shareholders and directors
+- Address for shareholders and directors.

-What Happens If you Fail to Complete Your Annual Corporate Filings
+What Happens If You Fail To Complete Your Annual Corporate Filings

-- liability protection
+- liability protection;

-- the ability to be recognized by the court
+- the ability to be recognized by the court;

-- the ability of the company to own land
+- the ability of the company to own land.

 Alberta Lawyers For Filing Your Annual Corporate Returns